Azure/azure-sphere-samples/Samples/Powerdown/Powerdown_HighLevelApp/README.md

 ## Prerequisites

-- Azure Sphere device
+- An [Azure Sphere development board](https://aka.ms/azurespheredevkits) that supports the [Sample Appliance](../../../HardwareDefinitions) hardware requirements.

-    **NOTE:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
-To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the CMakeLists.txt file.
-For detailed instructions, see the [README file in the HardwareDefinitions folder](../../../HardwareDefinitions/README.md).
-You might also need to wire the boards differently; check with your hardware manufacturer for details.
+   **Note:** By default, the sample targets the [Reference Development Board](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design, which is implemented by the Seeed Studios MT3620 Development Board.
+To build the sample for different Azure Sphere hardware, change the value of the TARGET_HARDWARE variable in the `CMakeLists.txt` file.
+For detailed instructions, see the [Hardware Definitions README](../../../HardwareDefinitions/README.md) file.

 - CR2032 coin cell battery to power the real-time clock (RTC) (Optional): Insert the battery into the battery holder on the bottom of the RDB as shown in the following image: